rackerlabs/support-how-to/content/cloud-servers/scheduled-images-faq.md

 ### Miscellaneous

-#### You say this is a "best effort" service.
-What does that mean?
+#### Can I schedule when my image starts or completes?

-"Best effort" service means that you may not specify a particular time at which your server snapshot will be taken, nor can we guarantee what time your scheduled image will become active.
+You may not specify a particular time at which your server snapshot will be taken, nor can we guarantee what time your scheduled image will become active.
 We've placed these restrictions because the scheduled times for snapshots are spread out so